Operation Lincoln (Vietnam): Operation

 While the Troop was being extracted, Company A 1/12 Cavalry was landed unopposed at Landing Zone Eagle (13.468°N 107.687°E) 500m southwest of the initial sighting and moved northwest until they were engaged by concealed PAVN machine guns wounding the Company commander and killing the executive officer.
 The Company pulled back to LZ Eagle covered by gunship fire.
 A CH-47 sent in to extract the Company was hit by PAVN fire and crashed.
 The Company then formed a defensive perimeter around the crashed CH-47.
 At 01:30 2 supply drops were made, one of which was recovered by the Cavalrymen.
-Company A 1/8 Cavalry and Battery A 2/19 Artillery established a firebase 9km to the east and this artillery fire and air support around the position deterred any PAVN attack overnight.
+Company A 1/8 Cavalry and Battery A 2/19 Artillery established a firebase 9 km to the east and this artillery fire and air support around the position deterred any PAVN attack overnight.
 The PAVN slipped away during the night and in the morning the Cavalry found 197 PAVN bodies around the position.

 The action at LZ Eagle caused the entire 1st Brigade to move to the south of the Chu Pong Massif on 31 March where they policed the battlefield and pursued PAVN stragglers.

 On 31 March General Kinnard added the 3rd Brigade, 1st Cavalry Division, commanded by Col Hal Moore to the operation and the 3rd Brigade, 25th Infantry Division was opconned to the 1st Cavalry Division.
 The 3 Brigades then began searching the area around the Chu Pong Massif.
 While there were some small skirmishes and 1/9 Cavalry and 2nd Battalion, 20th Aerial Rocket Artillery Regiment helicopter gunships fired on PAVN retreating towards Cambodia, no large scale engagement took place.